ajgrayson/weava/README.md

     $ rails generate migration MigrationName params
     $ rake db:migrate

+Rolling back the last migration

+    $ rake db:rollback

 Note

 - MigrationName is the camel case that describes what this migration does e.g. AddSessionIdToUsers
 - params is the changes you are making e.g. session_id:string
 - If both of the above a specified then rails will generate a complete migration